The Pupil Premium

 How Is The Funding Spent?

 All schools are required to publish their Pupil Premium Strategy, annually, upon their school website to display how they have spent the additional funding.
 This strategy is based upon a review of the previous year’s Pupil Premium expenditure – looking at areas where the spend has been effective – alongside readjusting the spend to meet the current needs of the pupils at the time.
-You can find our 2019-2020 strategy below.
+You can find both of these documents – alongside our Pupil Premium Policy – below.

 You can find our Pupil Premium reports below;